-Yesterday, President Trump announced the Navigable Waters Protection Rule, which is the next step in this administration's goal to review and revise the definition of waters of the U.S. under the Clean Water Act.
-Waters of the U.S. are waterbodies, rivers, streams, and wetlands that are protected under the Section 404 of the Clean Water Act (CWA).
-Under Section 404, any impacts (i.e. placement or removal of fill) in waters of the U.S. requires a federal permit.
+Yesterday, President Trump announced the Navigable Waters Protection Rule.
+This action is the next step in this administration's goal to review and revise the definition of waters of the United States (WOTUS) under the Clean Water Act (CWA).
+The waters of the United States are water bodies, rivers, streams, and wetlands protected under Clean Water Act Section 404.
+Under Section 404, any impacts (placement or removal of fill) to WOTUS require a federal permit.

-The final rule narrows the definition of waters of the U.S. in comparison to currently accepted CWA and court interpretations.
-In the final rule, "waters of the United States" are limited to:
+The final rule narrows the definition of WOTUS in comparison to currently accepted CWA and court interpretations.
+In the new rule, "waters of the United States" are limited to:

-Notably, the rule specifically excludes all ephemeral streams, which are streams that are dry most of the year and are typically only wet following rainfall.
+Notably, the rule explicitly excludes all ephemeral streams, which are streams that are dry most of the year and are typically only wet following rainfall.

 At first glance, this appears to be a boon for development projects that often encounter the Clean Water Act, including oil and gas, renewable energy, commercial development, utilities, transportation, and many others.
-However, this rule will undoubtedly be subject to a myriad of federal lawsuits and court rulings, as we saw with the Obama-era Clean Water Rule, which tried to broaden the definition of waters of the U.S. and which many decried as government overreach.
-By narrowing protections to waters of the U.S. beyond the current interpretations, this rule swings in the opposite direction.
+However, this rule will undoubtedly be subject to many federal lawsuits and court rulings, as we saw with the Obama-era 2015 Clean Water Rule (a.k.a. the WOTUS Rule), which tried to broaden the definition of WOTUS, and which many decried as government overreach.
+By narrowing protections to waters of the United States beyond the current interpretations, this rule swings in the opposite direction.

 This drastic shift in federal protection will likely confuse developers regarding defined, regulated water and lead to an environmental permitting disaster.
 We recommend developers begin to study up on required permits, call an environmental consultant, use a wetlands map, and practice early environmental due diligence.
 It’s about to get messy.
 The final rule's effective date has not been set, but we expect it to be sometime in mid-March 2020.